dglaeser/gridformat/README.md

 ### Dependencies

 `GridFormat` has no required dependencies, however, some features are only available if certain dependencies are present.
-For instance, the [VTK-HDF file formats](https://examples.vtk.org/site/VTKFileFormats/#hdf-file-formats) is only available if [`HighFive`](https://github.com/BlueBrain/HighFive) is found, which itself requires `libhdf5-dev`.
+For instance, the [VTK-HDF file formats](https://examples.vtk.org/site/VTKFileFormats/#hdf-file-formats) are only available if [`HighFive`](https://github.com/BlueBrain/HighFive) is found, which itself requires `libhdf5-dev`.
 If the latter is found on your system, including `GridFormat` via cmake's `FetchContent` (see quickstart) automatically brings in `HighFive`, as it is included in `GridFormat` as a git submodule.
 However, when installing `GridFormat` from the cloned sources (as described above),